Non-loose torus knots: Tight contact structures on torus knot complements

-To be specific, suppose $\xi'_{P_1,P_2}$ is the union of $\xi'$ and $\eta_-$.
-We will show that gluing $\zeta_-$ and a convex Giroux torsion layer to it will result in a tight contact structure.
+Suppose $\xi'_{P_1,P_2}$ is the union of $\xi'$ and $\eta_-$.
+We will show that gluing $\zeta_-$ to $\xi'_{P_1,P_2}$ will result in a tight contact structure, and moreover, it will remain tight after adding any amount of convex torsion (with a correct co-orientation).
 Let $\xi$ be the contact structure resulting from this gluing.
 As usual, we consider $(C, \xi)$ as the union of two solid tori $V_1$ and $V_2$ and $S^1\times P$.
 We will use the notation from Section~\ref{knotcomp} except that we will use the coordinates on $T_1$ and $T_2$ coming from the longitude-meridian coordinates on $\partial V_1$ and the coordinates on $T_3$ coming from the longitude-meridian coordinates on $\partial C$.
-In particular, we can take the dividing curves on $T_1$ to have slope $(q/p)^a$, on $T_2$ to have slope $(q/p)^c$ and on $T_3$ to have slope $\infty$.
-Moreover, we can thicken $V_1$ and $V_2$ so that the slope of $T_1$ and $T_2$ become $q/p$, notice that in the coordinates on $\partial V_i, i=1,2,$ coming from $S^1\times P$ the slopes are $0$.
+In particular, we can take the dividing curves on $T_1$ to have slope $(q/p)^a$, on $T_2$ to have slope $(q/p)^c$, and on $T_3$ to have slope $\infty$.
+Moreover, we can thicken $V_1$ and $V_2$ so that the slopes of $T_1$ and $T_2$ become $q/p$.
+Notice that in the coordinates on $\partial V_i, i=1,2,$ coming from $S^1\times P$ the slopes are $0$.
 Honda \cite[Lemma~5.1]{Honda00b} showed that this $P \times I$ is universally tight even after adding a universally tight rotative $T^2\times I$ layer to $T_i$ (with the correct sign).
-Thus it is tight after we add convex Giroux torsion layer to $T_3$.
-After we make $P$ convex we obtain the dividing curves on $P$ as shown in Figure~\ref{fig:pants} (see the proof of Lemma~\ref{lem:finite} how to rule out other possibilities).
+Thus, it is tight after we add convex torsion to $T_3$.
+After we make $P$ convex, we obtain the dividing curves on $P$ as shown in Figure~\ref{fig:pants} (see the proof of Lemma~\ref{lem:finite} to rule out other possibilities).

 Let $A'$ be an annulus in $S^1\times P$ separating $T_1$ from $T_2$, such that the boundary is two $pq$ slope ruling curves on $T_3$.
 See the first drawing of Figure~\ref{fig:knot-complement}.
 We can perturb $A'$ rel boundary so that it becomes convex and the intersection between $P$ and $A'$ is the Legendrian arc as shown in Figure~\ref{fig:pants}.
-It is not hard to see that $A'$ contains $0$-twisting Legendrian curve, so we obtain two non-rotative layers $N_1$ and $N_2$ once we cut $S^1 \times P$ along $A'$.
+It is not hard to see that $A'$ contains a $0$-twisting Legendrian curve (since $\xi$ has a half convex torsion layer in it), so we obtain two non-rotative layers $N_1$ and $N_2$ once we cut $S^1 \times P$ along $A'$.
 By Theorem~\ref{thm:solid-torus}, $\widehat{V}_1 := V_1 \cup N_1$ and $\widehat{V}_2 := V_2\cup N_2$ are tight.
-By adding a sufficiently large amount of convex Giroux torsion to $T_3$, we can assume that $\widehat{V}_1$ and $\widehat{V}_2$ have a large number of dividing curves.
+By adding a sufficiently large amount of convex torsion to $T_3$, we can assume that $\widehat{V}_1$ and $\widehat{V}_2$ have a large number of dividing curves.